Tilehurst: Economy

 Until the late 19th century, the majority of working men in Tilehurst were employed in farming or similar agricultural work.
 The main industry associated with Tilehurst, however, was the manufacture of tiles.
 This industry was present in the district until recent times.
 The 1881 UK census listed a number of men as being employed as brickmen in kilns in the area.
 Written evidence of brickwork can be traced to the 1600s, but with the peak of production at around 1885.
 Kilns were established at Grovelands and Kentwood—both to the east of the settlement—with clay pits being dug on Norcot Hill in an area now known as The Potteries.

 An overhead cable was used to transport the clay-filled buckets between the pits and the kiln across Norcot Road; this was shown on a 1942 map of the area as an "aerial cable" running from the clay pit in Kentwood to Grovelands works approximately 1.5 mi away.
 The cable was also included on the 1940s Ordnance Survey New Popular Edition maps, labelled as an "aerial ropeway".
 An 1883 Ordnance Survey map of Berkshire shows a number of kilns in the Grovelands area (on the present-day Colliers Way estate) and one in Norcot near the present-day Lawrence Road.
 The latter was more specifically named in the 1899 Pre-WWII 1:2,500 scale Berkshire map as "Norcot Kiln, Brick and Tile Works".
 By the 1920s, Tilehurst Potteries had been formally established at Kew Kiln on Kentwood Hill.
 By the 1960s, clay business had waned and the pits were closed in 1967.

 Architecture

 The architecture of Tilehurst ranges from 19th century thatched cottages to late 20th-century housing estates.
 Victorian and Edwardian terraces (built using bricks from the Tilehurst kilns) are common in the area; streets such as Blundells Road and Norcot Road display this type of architecture.

 As the area expanded, a huge number of semi-detached dwellings were built in the mid-20th century, in areas such as St Michael's Road (1930s) and on the Berkshire Drive estate (1950s).

-Examples of unique architecture in Tilehurst include two water towers: Tilehurst Water Tower—a 1932 concrete building, open octagonal in design with arcading supporting a cylindrical drum, and Norcot Water Tower – an 1890s brick building with tiered blind arcading.
+Examples of unique architecture in Tilehurst include two water towers: Tilehurst Water Tower is a 1932 concrete building, open octagonal in design with arcading supporting a cylindrical drum; Norcot Water Tower is an 1890s brick building with tiered blind arcading.

 The Mansion House in Prospect Park (19th century) is a regency mansion built in Portland stone.
 The north and south faces feature Doric and Ionic order porticos respectively.